 Roasted Sweet Potatoes - On a Sheet Pan in Cubes

-The roasted sweet potatoes make for a great side dish as is, but I also use them as the base for Sweet Potato Hash, and throw them into my salads at lunch.
-They also pair beautifully with all sorts of meat entrees like Prime RibPeruvian Chicken, and Leg of Lamb.
+The roasted diced sweet potatoes make for a great side dish alongside entrees like Prime RibPeruvian Chicken, and Leg of Lamb.

-You can also make grain bowls by pairing with white or brown rice, black beans, caramelized red onions, and a drizzle of Roasted Red Pepper Sauce.
+I also like to use them as the base for sweet potato hash, add them to salads, or turn them into grain bowls.
+For grain bowls, I pair them with white or brown rice, black beans, caramelized onions, and a drizzle of Roasted Red Pepper Sauce.

 Roasted Sweet Potato Chunks - in White Bowl on Wooden Board